ivirshup/anndata-paper/paper.md

 In addition, values from the high dimensional transcriptomic measurement can be overlayed on an image of the sampled tissue, where the image array is stored in `uns`, or handled externally.

 `AnnData` can be used to model multimodal data beyond exploiting `AnnData`'s available fields.
-For instance, analyses specific to each modality are carried out on separate `AnnData` objects (\autoref{fig:examples}b).
+One approach is to join separate `AnnData` objects (\autoref{fig:examples}b) for each modality on the observations index through `anndata.concat`.
-From this, analyses inferring or annotations interactions between modalities can be stored as graphs in `varp`.
-Analyses using information from both modalities, like a joint manifold, can be stored in `obsp`.
+Relations between the variables of the modalities can then be stored as graphs in `varp`, and analyses using information from both modalities, like a joint manifold, in `obsp`.
-A related approach for modelling multimodal data has been utilized by the `muon` package [@Bredikhin2021].
-Here, a new `MuData` object is defined, which is essentially a collection of `AnnData` objects, one for each modality measured.
+Formalizing this, since more recently, the `muon` package [@Bredikhin2021] offers a container-like object `MuData` for a collection of `AnnData` objects, one for each modality.
-Annotations shared across modalities are stored for the observations for the whole object.
 This structure extends to the on-disk format where individual `AnnData` objects are stored as discrete elements inside the `MuData`'s `h5mu` files.
-This approach significantly differs from the previous approach by allowing for disjoint sets of observations measured for each modality but is quite similar to `MultiAssayExperiment` within the Bioconductor ecosystem [@Ramos2017].
+This approach has similarity with `MultiAssayExperiment` within the Bioconductor ecosystem [@Ramos2017].

 `AnnData` has been used to model data for fitting models of RNA velocity [@Bergen2020] exploiting the `layers` slot to store a set of matrices for different types of RNA counts (\autoref{fig:examples}c).